Kaiser Permanente Insurance Coverage For Drug Rehab

 What Addictions Does Kaiser Permanente Insurance Cover?

-If you or a loved one are interested in using Kaiser Permanente for substance abuse treatment, you may be wondering what types of addictions are covered.
+If you or a loved one is interested in using Kaiser Permanente for substance abuse treatment, you may be wondering what types of addictions are covered.

-Addiction to substances such as cocaine, meth, opioids, illicit drugs, alcohol, and prescription medications are all covered by insurance plans through Kaiser Permanente.
+Addiction to substances such as cocaine, meth, opioids, illicit drugs, alcohol, and prescription medications is all covered by insurance plans through Kaiser Permanente.

 Many people are battling mental health disorders such as depression or an anxiety disorder alongside addiction.
 Treatment for co-occurring disorders is also covered by insurance.